-138. Actions: No target set.
+128. Actions: No target set.
+Figures 7 and 8 demonstrate how LACW is being moved up the waste hierarchy away from landfill disposal.
 The 5 Year Review will consider the effectiveness of this indicator for monitoring performance of the WLP moving forward.